Aalt Mondria: Lawsuit

 On 11 September 1997, Aalt Mondria was sentenced to life imprisonment by the court in Zwolle.
 On appeal, which was served on 3 June 1998, the charge was changed from murder to manslaughter and the sentence was reduced to 18 years' imprisonment.
 During the trial, Mondria claimed that he was the victim of a conspiracy against him.
 A lawsuit filed on 30 January 2003, concerning the extension of Mondria's imprisonment, found that his aggression was mainly acted out in the isolation cell.
 He would suffer from serious delusions and was suspicious of everything.
 During a renewed request in 2001, Mondria dropped his pants in court to show the alleged holes from injections on his body.
-According to an expert from the Veldzicht clinic in Balkbrug, where Mondria was imprisoned, he was probably untreatable and would therefore unlikely be released ever again.
+According to an expert from the Veldzicht clinic in Balkbrug, where Mondria was imprisoned, he was probably untreatable and would therefore unlikely to be released ever again.
 In February 2007, his sentence was extended for the fourth time by two years.

 De Stentor reported that on 28 September 2011, Mondria had been dead since the summer, resulting from an untreated Hepatitis C.